 Milk is a complex fluid containing a huge variety of bioactive compounds.
 Some of them may protect against cancer, while others may have adverse effects.

-- Calcium: One study has linked calcium from milk and supplements with an increased risk of prostate cancer (15), while some studies strongly suggest it has no effects (16, 17).
+- Calcium: One study has linked calcium from milk and supplements with an increased risk of prostate cancer (

 In many cases, what cows feed on often affects the nutritional quality and health properties of their milk.